Outdoor Socket Installation Cost

 Outside Security Lights

-There are a variety of security light options you may wish to have an electrician install.
+The cost of outside security lights will vary depending on which type you choose.
 On average, to have a motion sensor light fitted would cost around £90 to £150.

 Outside security light